 If you think that sounds impossible, think about sight-reading for singers.
 Singers who develop sight-reading abilities can sing any pitch they see on paper.

-Of course, they may have a few references to help, such as some sort of piano accompaniment communicating them the key or giving them one or more pitches to grasp to.
-However, with time, they might develop an excellent ear and transform their relative pitch in absolute pitch.
+Of course, they may have a few references to help, such as some sort of piano accompaniment communicating them the key or giving them one or more pitches to grasp.
+However, with time, they might develop an excellent ear and transform their relative pitch into an absolute pitch.

 There is a downside, however.
 Unlike people who naturally have an absolute pitch, anyone who’s aiming at developing it should never stop practicing it.